statichunt/statichunt/content/blog/astro-examples-websites.md

 authors: ["Statichunt"]
 categories: ["Astro"]
 sponsored: false
-draft: false
+draft: true
 ---
 Astro.build is a modern static site generator that has been gaining popularity among web developers in recent times.
 It's a framework that combines the best features of traditional static site generators and modern build tools.
 With Astro.build, developers can create highly performant websites that load quickly, have excellent SEO, and are easy to maintain.

-In this article, we listed 10 stunning websites created with Astro.build, to inspire developers in their upcoming web projects.
+We listed 10 stunning websites created with Astro.build, to inspire developers in their upcoming web projects.